mePriyansh/RBTransformer/README.md

 ---

-## 4. HUGGING FACE: MODEL CHECKPOINTS
+## 5. HUGGING FACE: MODEL CHECKPOINTS

-The following tables list all pretrained RBTransformer models trained using 5-fold subject-dependent cross-validation.
-Each link points to a Hugging Face **collection** containing all 5 fold-specific checkpoints.
+Similarly, all trained and ablated model checkpoints were saved on Hugging Face across all 5 folds of their respective experiments.
+The full set of pretrained weights—including fold-specific model checkpoints—for all 13 training runs and 6 ablation configurations can be accessed using the links below.

 ### I. Trained Model Checkpoints